exeme-project/exeme-lang/docs/design/packages/README.md

 By default, no functions or variables are exported from a package.
 To export a function or variable, it has to be declared in the **`package.exl`** file.
 See [Example](#example) for more information.

 > [!IMPORTANT]\
 > Package declarations must be the first statement in a file.
-They are however optional (see [Implicit Package Declaration](#implicit-package-declaration)).
+They are however optional, depending on the context (see [Implicit Package Declaration](#implicit-package-declaration)).

 > [!IMPORTANT]\
 > If a file is declared to be part of a package, all files in the same directory **must** be part of the same package.
 This does not mean you have to redeclare the package in each file, but it does mean that you cannot declare a file to be part of a different package.